FP-22-23/java-term-project-OscarMLB24/README.md

 - _String countryWithMostWonMatches(String function)_: Returns the name of the national football team with most or lest (depending on the patameter "function", which can be max or min) won matches.

 - _worldCupWinnerPerYear()_: Returns a dictionary relating all the World Cup years (keys) to the winner of that World Cup (values).

+ ### Test

+Test class where all the methods have been implemented to show their correct funcionality and to ease the use of them to the user.
+This are the auxiliary methods:

+- _void welcome()_: Shows the user all the funcionalities.

+- _String askForString(String question)_: Returns the user's answer after having been asked with the parameter "question".

+- _Integer Integer askForInteger(String question, Integer interA, Integer interB)_: Returns the user's answer after having been asked with the parameter "question".
+If the answered number is not an Integer, is lower than parameter "interA" or it is equals or higher than paramter "interB", the user will be asked again.

+- _From F1(...) to F15(...)_: Specific test methods to implement the previous described `Matches` methods.

+### WHEN TESTING, THE USER MUST SCROLL UP IN ORDER TO SEE THE PROGRAM'S LAST ANSWER